List of Tom and Jerry characters: Butch

-In much later cartoons, he is voiced by Maurice LaMarche in Tom and Jerry: The Magic Ring (2002), Tony Cervone in The Karate Guard (2005), Colin Murdock in Tom and Jerry Tales (2006–08), Alan Marriott in Tom and Jerry in Fists of Furry (video game, 2000), Marc Silk in Tom and Jerry in War of the Whiskers (video game, 2002), Joey D'Auria in The Tom and Jerry Show (2014–2021) then onwards, and Nicky Jam in Tom & Jerry (2021).
+He is voiced by Harry E. Lang in The Alley Cat, Jack Mather in Baby Puss, Frank Graham in Springtime for Thomas and Trap Happy (1946), Raul Martinez in Springtime for Thomas (singing voice), Jerry Mann in Casanova Cat, Stan Freberg in Baby Butch (1954), Daws Butler in Smarty Cat (1955) and Scat Cats (1957), Alan Marriott in Tom and Jerry in Fists of Furry (video game, 2000), Marc Silk in Tom and Jerry in War of the Whiskers (video game, 2002), Maurice LaMarche in Tom and Jerry: The Magic Ring (2002), Tony Cervone in The Karate Guard (2005), Colin Murdock in Tom and Jerry Tales (2006–08), Joey D'Auria in The Tom and Jerry Show (2014–2021) and Tom and Jerry in New York (2021), and Nicky Jam in Tom & Jerry (2021).

 Toodles Galore

-Toodles Galore is an attractive white female cat, who usually wears a large blue bow around her neck, and is supposedly Tom's girlfriend, although Tom is a reputed playboy, and had other love interests before and after Toodles.
+Toodles Galore is an attractive white female cat, who usually wears a large blue bow around her neck, and is supposedly Tom's love interest, although Tom is a reputed playboy, and had other love interests before and after Toodles.
 Toodles is the only love interest who appeared more than twice.
 During the classic era, Tom had to compete twice against Butch and even once against Spike for Toodles's affection, and he lost them all.
 In Casanova Cat (1951), Toodles even fell in love once with Jerry.

 Toodles is one of the more anthropomorphic animals in the early series, but her depiction varies by period.
 She never speaks and she rarely moves around.
 She has a feline main body, not a human one; however, details like whiskers come and go.
 She also has cat ears and nose.
 However, she has many human attributes.
 She sits in very human poses and walks on two feet (as does Tom in all but the very early shorts, where he chases Jerry on all fours).
 She has human-shaped hands with painted nails, and rather human eyes and lips made up as a human woman of the era might.
-In most appearances, like the other cats, she wears nothing but her fur, but she wears a bathing-suit in one early episode with a human feminine figure.
+In most appearances, like the other cats, she wears nothing but her fur, but she wears a bathing-suit in Salt Water Tabby (1947) with a human feminine figure.

-In the later series, The Tom and Jerry Show (2014–2021), for example, her appearance and attitude is shown even more anthropomorphically as she wears human clothes and accessories.
-She is also shown in a cream color instead of white.
-In the show, she is heard speaking for the first time, as voiced by Alicyn Packard.
+Toodles appears in four episodes of Tom and Jerry Tales (2006–08); "Joy Riding Jokers", "Spaced Out Cat", "Piranha Be Loved By You", "Abracadumb", and "Flamenco Fiasco", credited in the latter episode as "Senorita Cat" and voiced by Chantal Strand.
+In the later series, The Tom and Jerry Show (2014–2021), she makes cameo appearances in the episodes "Belly Achin'", "Cat Napped", "Don't Cut the Cheese", and "A Star Forlorn".
+She would later make a full appearance in the Season 4 episode "Tap Cat".
 She also appears in Tom and Jerry in New York, voiced by Rachael MacFarlane.
+A white cat similar in appearance to her appears in the 2021 film.